Blendify/blender-manual/blender_docs/manual/files/media/video_formats.rst

    - Quicktime
    - PNG TIFF Pixlet is not lossless, and may be only available on macOS.

-Blender proposes three ways to export videos, in the *File Format* selector of the *Output* properties:
+Blender offers three ways to export videos, in the *File Format* selector of the *Output* properties:

-AVI Jpeg
+AVI JPEG
-   AVI but with Jpeg compression.
+   AVI but with JPEG compression.
    Lossy, smaller files but not as small as you can get with a Codec compression algorithm.
-   Jpeg compression is also the one used in the DV format used in digital camcorders.
+   JPEG compression is also the one used in the DV format used in digital camcorders.
 AVI Raw
    Audio-Video Interlaced (AVI) uncompressed frames.
 FFmpeg video